sumn2u/FrontEndChallenge_001/README.md

 - Legible, understandable and maintenable code
 - A wise balance between complexity of the problem and complexity of the solution
+- A bit of styling in the proposition is welcome

 ## Submission Instructions